namkoong-lab/QGym/README.md

 ## Overview
 QGym is an open-source simulation framework designed to benchmark queuing policies across diverse and realistic problem instances.
 The framework supports a wide range of environments including parallel servers, criss-cross, tandem, and re-entrant networks.
 It provides a platform for comparing both model-free RL methods and classical queuing policies.
+See more details in our [paper](https://arxiv.org/pdf/2410.06170).

 ## Highlights of QGym
 - **OpenAI Gym Interface**: Easy deployment of RL algorithms.